-As if the dream destination proposal and vintage ring weren’t enough, Robert arranged a vegetarian cooking class as birthday gift from his parents!
+As if the dream destination proposal and Art Deco ring weren’t enough, Robert arranged a vegetarian cooking class as birthday gift from his parents!

 We began by gathering our ingredients from various specialty shops around Bellagio.
 Our instructor explained a bit about common Italian ingredients and why she prefers to buy certain things at one shop over another.

 Back in the kitchen, we popped a bottle of Prosecco, nibbled on Parmigiano Reggiano drizzled with a delightfully thick and sweet 12 year old Balsamic vinegar from Modena and got to work on our erbetti and cheese ravioli, which we paired with a sage-butter sauce.
 Erbetti is like spinach, except not exactly, but close enough :)

 I’d always wanted to make homemade pasta, but found it really intimidating.
 It’s actually much easier than pie crust, which also intimidated me at one point in time, but turned out to be no big deal.

 This recipe is for two people; the general rule of thumb for pasta dough is 100g of flour to one egg, per person.

 According to our instructor, wood is the best surface for making pasta dough.
 Make a mound with your flour, and hollow out a well in the center, you should be able to see the surface of the worktop.
 Crack the eggs in to the well and add a pinch of salt.

 When it’s time to roll out the pasta, sprinkle the pasta machine with flour, break off a bit of dough, flatten it, and roll it though on the first (biggest) setting of the pasta machine.
 Roll it through 2-3 times, then move to the next smallest setting, roll it through 2-3 times, then go to the next smallest setting, etc. When you can see your hand through it, it’s done.
 Don’t forget to keep flouring your machine!